Golden Eighties: Production

-Akerman had conceived Golden Eighties in the style of a Technicolor MGM musical.
-In part because this was such a departure from her earlier work, Akerman was unable to secure funding for the project.
-In 1983, the director released a documentary showcasing the movie’s early phases of production to attract investors.
-The first hour of the documentary feature, titled Les Annees 80s, featured scenes from rehearsals.
-The documentary continued with an abbreviated version of the musical followed by Akerman thanking her collaborators over 365-degree footage of Brussels.
-The director concluded the documentary with the phrase "Next year in Jerusalem".
+Akerman conceived Golden Eighties in the style of a Technicolor MGM musical.
+Because this was a departure from her earlier work, she initially struggled to secure funding.
+In 1983, she released a documentary showcasing the movie's early production stages to attract investors.
+The first hour of the documentary, titled Les Années 80, featured rehearsal scenes.
+The documentary continued with an abbreviated version of the musical, followed by Akerman thanking her collaborators in a 360-degree pan of Brussels.
+It concluded with the phrase "Next year in Jerusalem".

-Although Les Annees 80s was poorly received at the 1983 New York Film Festival, Akerman eventually secured the funding she needed.
-Filming for the funded feature took place in Brussels over the course of eight weeks in 1985.
-Budget constraints resulted in a more modest production than Akerman had envisioned; for example, the choreography was simpler than she had hoped.
+Although Les Années 80 was poorly received at the 1983 New York Film Festival, Akerman eventually secured financing.
+Filming took place in Brussels over eight weeks in 1985.
+Budget constraints resulted in a more modest production; for example, choreography was simpler than originally envisioned.

 Release

 Golden Eighties premiered at the 1986 Directors' Fortnight, a parallel section of the Cannes Film Festival.
-The film received a limited release in the United States on 17 April 1992 under the title Window Shopping to avoid confusion with Les Annees 80s, the musical’s making-of documentary which was released as Golden Eighties in the United States.
+The film received a limited release in the United States on 17 April 1992 under the title Window Shopping to avoid confusion with Les Années 80, the musical's making-of documentary, which was released as Golden Eighties in the United States.

 Reception

-Golden Eighties enjoyed modest success in Belgium and France upon its original release.
-In a 1992 review for The New York Times, critic Vincent Canby described the film as an "unpretentious, absolutely charming romantic comedy-with-music, the small scale of which perfectly suits the passions of its characters".
+Golden Eighties enjoyed modest success in Belgium and France.
+In a 1992 review for The New York Times, critic Vincent Canby called it "an unpretentious, absolutely charming romantic comedy-with-music, the small scale of which perfectly suits the passions of its characters".